 - Shopping / markets

 Families are welcome.
-There's a lawned area out back for kids to run around, and child-friendly meals in the bar and restaurant (burgers, fish and chips etc).
+There's a lawned area out back for kids to run around in, and child-friendly meals in the bar and restaurant (burgers, fish and chips etc).
 All rooms except the Small have a bath.
-0-3 year olds stay for free; there is a surcharge for 3+ year olds.

 Family friendly accommodation:

-The Family room (which has its own separate entrance) is ideal with 1 double bedroom plus a twin bedded annexe room (discounts are are available for less than 4 guests) - enquire for details).
+The Family room 7 (which has its own separate entrance) is ideal, with 1 double bedroom plus a twin bedded annexe room (discounts are available for less than 4 guests).
 Very Large room 6 is also a good option with a double sofabed in its separate sitting room.
+Some other rooms can fit extra beds or travel cots - ask for advice when enquiring.

 Baby monitors reach the rooms from the restaurant.